hyosung11/Launch-School/Courses/journal.md

 11:47 Take a break.
 For some reason, Mac OS didn't update.

 12:42 The software update didn't execute.
 Do I dare try it now during a lunch break?
 I will try it now.

+## 20211207 화요일

+05:53 Worked more on CI with the GitHub Learning Lab, but I still can't get the last test to pass.
+That's 17/18.
+I have an interview prep meeting with Sebass van Boxel today at 12:00 and a study session with Alex in a few minutes.

+07:30 I still don't fully understand the problem I did with Alex today.
+I need to repeat it a few more times.